-Sex Crimes: Child Pornography Federal Statutes and Prosecutions
+Sex Crimes: Child Pornography Federal Statutes And Prosecutions

-The elements of proof for most of the federal child pornography statutes are very similar, and with regards to the mens rea showing required regarding knowledge about whether what is being received, possessed or distributed is child pornography, the statutes are essentially identical.
+The elements of proof for most of the federal child pornography statutes are very similar, and with regard to the mens rea showing required regarding knowledge about whether what is being received, possessed or distributed is child pornography, the statutes are essentially identical.
 For example, to prove a violation of § 2252A(5)(B), the basic violation providing the lowest sentencing exposure for mere receipt or possession of child pornography, the government must prove all of the following essential elements beyond a reasonable doubt:

-- First: That the Defendant knowingly received or possessed an item or items of child pornography, as charged;
+- First: That the defendant knowingly received or possessed an item or items of child pornography, as charged.

-- Third: That at the time of such reception or possession the Defendant believed that such items constituted or contained child pornography …
+- Third: That at the time of such reception or possession the defendant believed that such items constituted or contained child pornography.

 Eleventh Circuit Pattern Jury Instructions (Criminal Cases), Offense Instruction Number 75.4.
 However, even though § 2252A(5)(B), and the other federal child pornography offenses may be general intent crimes, the “Annotations and Comments” to the pattern instruction for all of these offenses specifically address the heightened mens rea requirement in prosecutions under these statutes and the prosecution’s burden as to the nature of the items received or possessed, noting that: